Red Deer Zone is looking for new recruits for Canyon, Medicine Lodge and Valley Patrols

 Membership fees:

-Membership fees; (national, division and zone);
+Annual Membership fees; (national, division and zone) are offset by fundraising;

 People wanting to take the Advanced First Aid training and not Patrol will be charged $500.00 (this will not include on snow training).